Rel1cx/eslint-react/docs/rules/enforce-filename-naming-convention.md

 # enforce-filename-naming-convention

-💼 This rule is enabled in the following configs: 🌐 `all`, ✅ `recommended`, `recommended-type-checked`.
+💼 This rule is enabled in the 🌐 `all` config.

 <!-- end auto-generated rule header -->